 The whistle’s other purpose is to sing different melodies.
 Toki Tori can whistle different notes, and how long you hold the button determines the size of the note.
 There are five songs in total, all of which have practical uses.
 For example, the rewind melody allows you to go back to your most recent save point if you need to reset a puzzle.
 Fast travel between warp points is also just a song away.
 They’re optional but they’re essential.

 The stomp, on the other hand, has a more basic function than the whistle.
 Breaking platforms and scaring hermit crabs away are just some of the things you can do with it.
 Acting as the essential second half of a one-two step sequence, stomp is what puts your plan in motion.
 Ready to see your ingenuity in action?
 Stomp and find out.

-One the other hand, going after all of the collectibles is where Toki Tori 2+ is at its weakest.
+On the other hand, going after all of the collectibles is where Toki Tori 2+ is at its weakest.
 The most dastardly wing-shaped pieces are usually placed where you need to do a setup from several screens ago and somehow have the foresight to do so.
-Curiosity is your best friend here: you will sometimes notice a few extraneous creatures as you prepare to leave the area.
-But realizing the exact moment you need them and finding the exact area that requires them usually involve tedious setups that hinge on the border of “worth it” and “never mind.”
+Curiosity is your best friend here: you will sometimes notice a few extra creatures as you prepare to leave the area.
+But realizing the exact moment you need them and finding the exact area that requires them usually involves tedious setups that hinge on the border of “worth it” and “never mind.”

 Overall, Toki Tori 2+ is a strong puzzler that’s great for burst sessions instead of long marathons.
 Thanks to its reliable autosave system, you’re always free to put it down and continue later.
 It has a gentle way of introducing new things without inundating you with walls of tutorial text.
 Two Tribes’ creativity with just two buttons, combined with your own, makes for a game that sneakily compels you to keep solving.